trip-zip/awesome-from-scratch/README.md

 ## What's the plan?
 It's been a while since I've looked at my awesomeWM config.
 I want to improve some things, and I think there's value in starting completely from scratch and being deliberate about what functionality I add and what "fluff" I leave out.
 I think it might be fun or interesting to do a series of videos "from scratch" explaining my choices, trade-offs, and all the while, documenting my colossal ignorance for future generations.
 I want to help demystify some of the magic of Awesome and hopefully add another resource to the list that can help make awesome more approachable.
 The plan is to start with a default config, and then add functionality and polish over time.
-I'll try to keep the commits small and focused so that it's easy to follow along.

 ## Why awesome?
 * It has a reputation of being "intimidating", but really it doesn't have to be.